Rem01Gaming/encore/website/docs/index.md

 ---
 title: "Encore Tweaks"
 description: "Boost your device's performance with Encore Tweaks!
 Featuring advanced App Monitoring, universal SoC support, and a WebUI for seamless configuration with KernelSU.
-Compatible with Snapdragon, MediaTek, Exynos, Google Tensor, Unisoc, X86, and RISCV CPUs."
+Compatible with any Android device."
 layout: home

 hero: